Florida bill would require bloggers who write about governor to register with the state, face fines

-TAMPA, Fla.
-(WFLA) — Florida state Sen. Jason Brodeur wants bloggers who write about Gov. Ron DeSantis, Attorney General Ashley Moody, and other members of the Florida executive cabinet or legislature to register with the state or face fines.
+Florida state Sen. Jason Brodeur wants bloggers who write about Gov. Ron DeSantis, Attorney General Ashley Moody and other members of the Florida executive cabinet or legislature to register with the state or face fines.

-The republican’s proposal, Senate Bill 1316: Information Dissemination, would require any blogger writing about government officials to register with the Florida Office of Legislative Services or the Commission on Ethics.
+The republican’s proposal, Senate Bill 1316: Information Dissemination, would require any blogger writing about government officials to register with the Florida Office of Legislative Services or the Commission on Ethics, KTLA sister station WFLA reports.

 In the bill, Brodeur wrote that those who write “an article, a story, or a series of stories,” about “the Governor, the Lieutenant Governor, a Cabinet officer, or any member of the Legislature,” and receives or will receive payment for doing so, must register with state offices within five days after the publication of an article that mentions an elected state official.